-Joining one of our women empowerment internships in these locations will allow you to learn how to communicate better with adults from these regions; the same people whose rights you will be helping to protect as an immigration lawyer.
+Joining one of our women empowerment internships in these locations will allow you to learn how to communicate better with adults from these regions; the same people whose rights you’ll be helping to protect as an immigration lawyer.

-While it is important to focus on getting good grades, it is also important to develop your ability to understand others and communicate well with them.
+While it’s important to focus on getting good grades, it’s also essential to develop your ability to understand others and communicate well with them.

 Computer science graduates can excel in the field by improving communication and intercultural fluency, in order to exchange information with people from all around the world.

-For computer science students looking to improve these skills, we recommend joining one of our teaching programs in Laos and Thailand.
-You will learn how to improve your non-verbal and intercultural communication skills through teaching Lao- and Thai-speaking students English and mathematics.
+For computer science students looking to improve these skills, we recommend joining one of our teaching programs in Laos or Thailand.
+You’ll learn how to improve your non-verbal and intercultural communication skills through teaching Lao- and Thai-speaking students English.

 Future engineers should also look at improving communication skills.
-You can also benefit from working on our teaching projects, which will help to improve your teamwork and leadership skills.
+You can also benefit from working on our teaching programs, which will build on your teamwork and leadership skills.
 Any of our internships worldwide will provide you with these invaluable competencies.

 Biomedical and environmental engineering are two of the most rapidly developing fields of engineering.
-For that reason, we would suggest that future engineers take a look at our global health and conservation projects.
+For that reason, we would suggest that future engineers take a look at our public health, wildlife conservation and marine conservation programs.

 Several incredibly successful hedge fund managers have endorsed the idea of taking a gap year rather than landing an internship immediately.